 IdenTrust's CA, CSA, and RA equipment automatically record all significant events related to the operations of the equipment.
-Events recorded include those that occur to the routers, firewalls, at each host, within applications and databases, and all physical security check points.
+Events recorded include those that occur to the routers, firewalls, and other network equipment; at each host; within applications and databases; and at all physical security check points.

-IdenTrust staff manually record all significant events that are not logged by the equipment.
+IdenTrust staff members manually record all significant events that are not logged by the equipment.